20squares/credible-commitments/credible-commitments/README.md

 Afterwards, we generalized the situation further into a game where the commitment device is turned into an *extortion device*.
 The game works as the  prisoner's dilemma with commitment, with the difference that now **Alice**, in order to play **Cooperate** which would result into a better outcome for **Bob**, also requires the payment of a bribe.
 So **Bob** must now choose between cooperating and being extorted, or defecting.
 As before, we combine the extortion game with a traditional prisoner's dilemma game using branching.
 Here, we expect that the Nash equilibrium consists in **Alice** choosing to use the extortion device, and **Bob** paying the bribe up to some value, beyond which choosing to play `Defect` results into a profitable deviation.

+### Prisoner's dilemma with customizable extortion

+We implemented this variation on a separate branch, called `alice-strategic-extortion`.
+Here, **Alice** can strategically set the value of the extortion. **Bob**, in turn, can see both the extortion value and the payoff matrix, and determine if it is more convenient for him to cooperate (and get extorted) or just defect.
+We expect the equilibrium being **Alice** extorting exactly enough so that there is no difference for **Bob** to Cooperate or Defect.

 ### Prisoner's dilemma with a coordinator